(978) 486-9524 x106

 Catherine joined Indian Hill Music in 2012 and is responsible for developing and implementing all fund-raising activity for the organization.
 A long-time development professional and non-profit consultant, she has expertise in strategic planning, board development, major gifts, grant-writing, corporate sponsorship, program development, and outcomes measurement.
 Prior to Indian Hill, Catherine worked with a variety of non-profits, including The Wang Center (now Citi Performing Arts Center), YWCA Boston, Lena Park Community Development Corporation, Hebron Academy, and Big Brothers Big Sisters of Massachusetts Bay.
 Catherine is a founder of, and advisor to, the Youth in Philanthropy program at Acton-Boxborough Regional High School.
 She is a graduate of Colby College.

 Pam joined Indian Hill Music in 2020.
-She has an extensive background as a dedicated development professional, working with a range of non-profits from local to national, and focusing on creating, growing and sustaining philanthropic partnerships and programs.
-Her expertise includes major gifts, strategic planning, annual giving, grants, communications, leveraging databases, and educational outreach program development.
+She has an extensive background as a dedicated development professional, working with a range of non-profits from local to national, and focusing on creating, growing, and sustaining philanthropic partnerships.
+Her expertise includes major gifts, strategic planning, annual giving, grants, communications, and educational outreach program development.
 Most recently, Pam was at Mass Audubon’s Boston Nature Center and has worked at The Trust for Public Land, the Nashua River Watershed Association, and the Walnut Hill School for the Performing Arts.
 She has lived in Groton for over 20 years and served as a Trustee of the Groton Conservation Trust and Chair of the Groton Greenway Committee.
 She holds a BFA in interrelated-media from the Mass College of Art and Design.

 (978) 486-9524 x105

-Michael Havay is Class and Ensemble Manager at Indian Hill Music School.
-He has been associated with Indian Hill since 2005, first as School Manager, and then as Director of Education from 2007-2016.
-Michael is a life-long student of music.
-His music education began in the free, community music program of a school district in northeast Pennsylvania.
-For much of his education and career he was a string player, first as a double bassist, then as a violinist.
-He received a degree in violin performance from Susquehanna University in Pennsylvania, and was a member of the Harrisburg Symphony for four years, and a founding member of the Valley String Quartet.
-In 1990 Michael followed his life-long desire to learn the pipe organ.
-He studied with Douglas Brown and Susan Marchant, and took masterclasses with James David Christie, Karel Paukert, and Todd Wilson.
-He has held various church music positions, and is currently organist at the historic Congregational Church of Amherst, New Hampshire.
+Michael Havay has been associated with Indian Hill since 2005, first as School Manager, and then as Director of Education from 2007-2016.
+A life-long student of music, he started in the free community music program of a school district in northeast Pennsylvania.
+He received a degree in violin performance from Susquehanna University (PA) and was a member of the Harrisburg Symphony for four years, and a founding member of the Valley String Quartet.
+In 1990 Michael followed his dream to learn the pipe organ, studying with Douglas Brown and Susan Marchant.
+He has since held various church music positions, and is currently organist at the historic Congregational Church of Amherst, New Hampshire.
 Michael has presented a number of solo and ensemble concerts at the church to support the restoration and maintenance of their 1871 William Johnson tracker organ.
 He is a member of the Organ Historical Society and the American Guild of Organists in which he has served as a chapter dean, newsletter editor, and workshop presenter with a special interest in educational programs for children and youth.

 (978) 486-9524 x115